-The Company was incorporated on December 1, 2008 under the Canada Business Corporations Act and is the product of a spin-out transaction between Orezone Resources Inc. and IAMGOLD Corporation.
-The Company has a Tier 1 listing on the TSX Venture Exchange ("TSXV") and trades under the symbol "ORE".
+The Company was incorporated under the Canada Business Corporations Act and has a Tier 1 listing on the TSX Venture Exchange ("TSXV") under the symbol "ORE".

-The Company is engaged in the exploration and development of gold properties in Burkina Faso, West Africa, focusing on its 90%-owned flagship Bomboré gold project ("Bomboré" or "Bomboré Project").
-The Company's strategic plan is to bring its multimillion ounce Bomboré Project into production with forecasted first gold pour by Q2-2021.
+The Company is engaged in the exploration and development of gold properties in Burkina Faso, West Africa, focusing on its 90%-owned flagship multi-million ounce Bomboré gold project ("Bomboré" or "Bomboré Project").
+The Company's strategic plan is to bring the Bomboré Project into production with forecasted first gold pour by Q2-2021.